We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 I think a .22 makes a lot of sense for beginners, especially in a PCP air rifle.
 It is fairly flat shooting, offers good performance for small game hunting, and ammo is inexpensive.

 With airguns, it is the gun that generates, stores, and releases energy, not the ammo.
-The same pellet in a gun generating 12 ft-lb will carry far less distance than one producing 30 ft-lb.
+The same pellet in a gun generating 12 foot-pounds will carry far less distance than one producing 30 foot-pounds.
 That’s why adjustable power is a great feature on an air rifle.
 But I’d say that depending on these variables, between 300 to 400 yards is a good rule, though the energy at this distance will be very low.

 Some rifles will get up into supersonic velocities around 1400 fps, but there are a couple caveats: often these velocity claims are based on ultralight alloy pellets that have little practical use other than driving up the velocity rating.
 And second, Diabolo pellets are designed for subsonic velocities and may destabilize at high speeds.